omgnetwork/android-sdk/README.md

 ## Requirements

----

-- Minimum SDK version 19 or above
+- Minimum Android SDK version 19

-- Kotlin version 1.2.0
+- Kotlin version 1.2.21

 ## Installation

----

 Since we are not hosting the packaged SDK yet, you should add the library manually following these steps: